Jake-salazar/GAME-NIGHT/README.md

 You can utilized different applications to assign each invite to a specific group,
 #note that you only have to group people who don't have a group yet / VIPS

-### 1.A Turn your list into a table so its easy to see which person belongs to a group:
+### 1.A Turn your list into a table so its easy to see which person belongs to which group:
 EXAMPLE:
 1. Jacob
 2. Diane